BLCM/BLCMods/Pre Sequel Mods/Astor/Fixes/Deadly Bloom Legendary Shield Fix/ReadMe.md

 My solution to solve this problem "properly", was to borrow the *Item_Shields.Materials.Mati_ShieldVladofLegendary* from the Vladof Legendary Shields skin and use it for the *Deadly Bloom*. :relieved:

 ![Deadly Bloom Legendary Rarity, Value & Skin Fix](https://imgur.com/5q2qCWI.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")
 __Note:__ The *Vertical Lines Pattern* are gone, but the *Deadly Bloom* look better with the Legendary shield skin borrowed to Vladof... at least in my eyes :smile:

 ### Optional Legendary Shield Properties Upgrade:

-There is a toggle option to upgrade the *Deadly Bloom* basic stats (Capavity/Nova Damage/Nova Radius) to create a real legendary variant.
+There is a toggle option to upgrade the *Deadly Bloom* basic stats (Capacity/Nova Damage/Nova Radius) to create a real legendary variant for bigger explosive supernova destruction.

 __No Upgrade:__ shield properties similar Epic (purple) values.